-Our first stop was Seimei Jinja, a shrine constructed in the memory of a prominent Diviner, Abe no Seimei.
-Upon arriving at the shrine, our committee member Jyven took on the role of the guide.
+The first stop was Seimei Jinja, a shrine constructed in the memory of a prominent Diviner, Abe no Seimei.
+Upon arriving at the shrine, committee member Jyven took on the role of the guide.
 She, aided by Chong and Fabian (both MSA Kansai team members), explained the special features and translated many stories related to the shrine.
 For example, a statue of a peach which is supposed to be able to ward off back luck, a 300-year-old tree that energizes followers who embrace it, a series of drawings, which chronicled defining moments in the Diviner’s history and so forth.

 The group also learnt how the Chinese five elements influenced the positioning of Kyoto’s famous landmarks and that public buses and trains were furnished with Omamori from the shrine.
-Some of us also tried their hands at the Omikuji (fortune-telling sticks).
+Some also tried their hands at the Omikuji (fortune-telling sticks).

 We hope that everyone enjoyed themselves and look forward to seeing you at our next event!